-- (1) Remove the three screws from the maintenance unit--two "a" screws from the top and one "b" screw from the right side. - (2) Take the maintenance unit off the engine unit. - (3) Remove the SF changeover gear, HS changeover gear, and HS gear plate (which is used only in the early version of machines) from the maintenance unit. - (4) Slide the mode switching lever & clutch gear ASSY outwards to remove it. - (5) Unlatch the switching lever guide from the CR guide rail.
+- (1) Remove the three screws from the maintenance unit--two "a" screws from the top and one "b" screw from the right side. - (2) Take the maintenance unit off the engine unit. - (3) Remove the SF changeover gear and HS changeover gear from the maintenance unit. - (4) Slide the mode switching lever & clutch gear ASSY outwards to remove it. - (5) Unlatch the switching lever guide from the CR guide rail.